creatyvtype/ui-exercise/angularjs/README.md

 ## API

 The API client is implemented as a service.
-It provides a single method, `getVenues()` which returns a Promise that resolves to a list of venue objects.
+It provides a single method, `getVenues()`, which returns a Promise that resolves to a list of venue objects.

 ```javascript
 // my.component.ts